No Floor: Reception

 In its review of No Floor, AllMusic wrote "Though most of the album doesn't feature the manipulated field recordings and found sounds often used in both artists' music, it still feels very localized and personal, as if they're interpreting various environments and locations through their instruments rather than direct sampling."

-Clash Magazine described it as "a five-track exploration of ethereal Americana atmospheres, a dose of audio painting that combines two very distinctive artists."
+Clash described it as "a five-track exploration of ethereal Americana atmospheres, a dose of audio painting that combines two very distinctive artists."
 British online magazine The Quietus noted that "the album as a whole feels like a dream that’s always at risk of being interrupted by reality, where pure bliss is just out of reach."

 Theatrical website BroadwayWorld commented about the theme of the album, stating "Eschewing the auto-tune inflected pop-psychedelia and found sounds of their previous collaborations, No Floor is collage music as pastoral melancholia, a lush tour into their own version of Americana."
 Pitchfork gave the album a rating of 7.6 out of 10, and described it as "an instrumental record built around collaged electro-acoustic sounds that tells the story of their friendship through portraits of bars and venues—memorialized in the track titles—that they’ve visited."